-Button Name Function New Process Flow Open new graph canvas to create a process flow Open Locally Saved Process Flow Open process flow file saved on local hard disk. a Save Process Flow to Adeptia Server Save Process flow to the Adeptia Server. 陷 Save process Flow Locally Save process flow on local hard disk.

-Z. Generate PDF Generate PDF file of the process flow diagram.
-You can generate a Graph PDF , Summary PDF or Entire Flow PDF.
+Button Name Function New Process Flow Open new graph canvas to create a process flow Open Locally Saved Process Flow Open process flow file saved on local hard disk. в Save Process Flow to Adeptia Server Save Process flow to the Adeptia Server. 陷 Save process Flow Locally Save process flow on local hard disk.
+T a Generate PDF Generate PDF file of the process flow diagram.
+You can generate a Graph PDF , Summary PDF or Entire Flow PDF .
 A Graph PDF includes all the rules applied on all activities in the process flow.
-A Summary PDF includes only the activity details, and is implemented only on mapping and schema.
+A Summary PDF includes only the activity details.
 The Entire Flow PDF includes all details of the process flow.
-6 Synchronize with Adeptia Server Synchronize a list of Adeptia Server objects i.e. activities and process flow from the Adeptia Server. + Maximize/Restore Flow Canvas Maximize and restore graph canvas.
-325 Show Properties Panel Show the Properties panel in the bottom pane.
-0 Show Exception Handler Panel Show the Exception Handler Script in the bottom pane. & Show Error Panel Show the Error panel in the bottom pane.
-Show Process Flow Variable Panel Show the Process Flow Variable Panel in the bottom pane 3 Show Comments Panel Show the Comments panel in the bottom pane.
+0 Synchronize with Adeptia Server Synchronize a list of Adeptia Server objects i.e. activities and process flow from the Adeptia Server. + Maximize/Restore Flow Canvas Maximize and restore graph canvas.
+Show Properties Panel Show the Properties panel in the bottom pane.
+0 Show Exception Handler Panel Show the Exception Handler Script in the bottom pane. ۲ Show Error Panel Show the Error panel in the bottom pane.
+Show Process Flow Variable Panel Show the Process Flow Variable Panel in the bottom pane Show Comments Panel Show the Comments panel in the bottom pane.
 5 Undo Undo the last action.
-3 Redo If you later decide you didn't want to undo an action, click the Redo button.
-4 Zoom In Zoom In the Graph Canvas area. a Zoom Out Zoom Out the Graph Canvas area.